 Best Types of Body Jewelry for Stretched Ears

 Hey everyone!
 My name is Allison.
 I'm from the Detroit area and I love the art of body modification.
-To the left you'll see me... and my beautiful ears.
+Above you'll see me... and my beautiful ears.

 If you have stretched piercings, you're probably familiar with what is available on the market.